THE REAL ESTATE CONTRACT EXPLAINED

 The major contingencies that are a part of most contracts are the home inspection contingency (and radon contingency for homes with basements), appraisal contingency and financing contingency.
 These contingencies are all very complex, so we have linked to more detailed explanations for these important terms (just click on each title below).

 Home Inspection Contingency – Allows buyers to void the contract or negotiate for repairs if the home inspection reveals issues with the property.
+In a competitive situation you may want to utilize a pre-inspection, read more about that here.

 Radon Contingency – Allows buyers to void the contract or negotiate for remediation if the radon levels in the home are higher than 4.0 pC/L. This contingency typically appears for homes with basements.